 I’m in my element when travelling and exploring amazing scenery and historical sites around the world, particularly in European destinations.
 My perfect day involves driving around the crisp and remote Scottish countryside exploring ruined castles, followed by a hearty dinner fireside at a cozy traditional pub.

 My favourite time and place of history is anything from 0-1000 AD in the British isles.
-Romano-British, Saxon and Scandinavian cultures fascinate me, and I'm one of those crazy individuals who dresses up as a Viking at Medieval festivals (I even managed to rope my husband in).
+Romano-British, Saxon and Scandinavian cultures fascinate me, and I'm one of those crazy individuals who dresses up as a Viking at Medieval festivals (I even manage to rope my husband in).
 I did warn you I was a nerd!

 Maybe it’s because I live in a warm climate, but I love cold weather and especially snowy winter destinations.
 Snowboarding is my favourite winter activity - there's nothing quite like whooshing through some soft powder on the way down the mountain, especially when followed by a cozy evening in front of the fireplace, gourmet cuisine and a glass of spiced wine.